gsilano/MAT-Fly/README.md

 # Bugs & Feature Requests

 Please report bugs and request features by using the [Issue Tracker](https://github.com/gsilano/MAT-Fly/issues).
-Furthermore, please see the [Contributing.md](https://github.com/gsilano/MAT-Fly/blob/master/CONTRIBUTING.md) file if you plan to help us to improve MAT-Fly features.
+Furthermore, please see the [Contributing.md](https://github.com/gsilano/MAT-Fly/blob/master/CONTRIBUTING.md) file if you plan to help us improve the features of MAT-Fly.

 # YouTube video

-In such section a video providing in a direct way the effectiveness of the platform is reported.
-Further videos are reported in the papers related to the repository and in the related YouTube channel.
-Have fun! :)
+In this section, a video provides in a direct way the effectiveness of the proposed platform.
+Links to other videos are available in the related papers and on the YouTube channel.
+Enjoy! :)

 [![MAT-Fly YouTube video.
 Drone follows the car along a non trivial scenario.](https://github.com/gsilano/MAT-Fly/wiki/images/Miniature_MAT-Fly.png)](https://youtu.be/b8mTHRkRDmA "MAT-Fly, YouTube video.
 Drone follows the car along a non trivial scenario.")